 Sometimes, beneficiary disputes may lead to legal action.
 When this happens, the trustee must collaborate with attorneys to ensure the trust’s best interests are represented in court.
 This means that trustees need to have a solid understanding of trust, estate and tax laws as well as the fiduciary duties associated with trust administration.

 While trustees should try to avoid legal action whenever possible, they must be prepared to navigate the legal process if disputes cannot be resolved amicably.
-This may involve gathering necessary documentation, providing expert testimony and closely collaborating with legal counsel.
+This may involve gathering necessary documentation, providing testimony, and closely collaborating with legal counsel.

 Changes in Circumstances